 Pt.
 Madan Mohan Malaviya was then on a fundraising campaign to establish the Banaras Hindu University.
 Shivapuri Baba donated fifty thousand rupees to help Pt.
 Malaviya.
 He was asked to be the university’s chancellor, but Baba refused to indicate that a sanyasi has no right to occupy any post and went to his village to worship his native land.

 He visited his homeland 80 years later.
-During this time, great changes took place there: his sister, to whom he handed over his property, had already gone into another world, distributing all the property to the poor.
+During this time, significant changes occurred there: his sister, to whom he handed over his property, had already gone into another world, distributing all the property to the poor.

 Pilgrimage to Nepal and became Shivapuri Baba

-After fulfilling his duties and the promise that he made to his Grandfather, he came to Nepal and remained there until he left his body.
-He arrived in Nepal on the auspicious day of Maha Shivaratri (11th February 1926).
+After fulfilling his duties and his promise to his Grandfather, he came to Nepal and remained there until he left his body.
+He arrived in Nepal to observe the auspicious day of Maha Shivaratri (11th February 1926) in Pashupatinath Temple.